r21gh/r21gh/README.md

 <p align="left">
 I'm Reza Ghanbari, a DevOps Engineer with a Ph.D. in Computer Security.
 My research focuses on eBPF security and vulnerabilities.

-I'm skilled in system monitoring, cloud platforms like AWS and GCP, CI/CD pipelines, networking, DNS, and IaC.
+I'm skilled in System Monitoring, Cloud Pplatforms like AWS and GCP, CI/CD pipelines, Networking, DNS, and IaC.

 In my free time, I'm interested in cybersecurity startups and read business-related books to stay informed and inspired in the tech industry.